girishg4t/bhavCopy-downloader/README.md

 ### Feathers:
 - Download EOD data for both the index NSE and BSE with delivered quantity and delivered quantity percentage
+- Download OPTIONS data from NSE
-- Can select different funds like Equities, f&o etc.
+- Can select different funds like Equities, options chain etc.
 - Can select different index from NSE and BSE like NIFTY50, BSE100 etc.
 - Get back date data
-- Api is public any one can use directly, https://bhavcopy-backend.herokuapp.com
+- Api is public any one can use directly, https://bhavcopy-backend.fly.

 ### Flow: